 Is your pup allergic to poultry?
-Maybe you have another reason to look for the best chicken-free dog food for your pup?
+Maybe you have another reason to look for the best chicken-free dog foods for your puppy.
 Animal protein is essential to a dog’s diet.
-In fact, protein deficiency can put your dog at risk of developing various health problems, including hair loss and skin damage.
+Protein deficiency can put your dog at risk of developing various health problems, including hair loss and skin damage.

 Is Your Dog Allergic To Poultry?

-Your dog typically has to be exposed to chicken meal more than once for food allergies to develop.
+Chicken allergies are one of the most common food allergies among canines.
+Your dog must be exposed to chicken meal more than once for food allergies to develop.
 Some of the symptoms you should watch out for include the following:

 - Ear inflammation due to excessive scratching

 - Hair loss from scratching

 - Gastrointestinal problems, such as vomiting and diarrhea

 If you think your dog may be having allergic reactions to poultry, you can take an at-home dog allergy test from EasyDNA or contact your veterinarian.
 They can help you identify if allergies cause these symptoms.
 Once you’ve determined that your pup has a food allergy, you should remove the ingredient from your dog’s diet.
 The offender is not always chicken.
 Sometimes, peas or legumes can be an allergen, as well as other animal proteins.
 If you cannot identify the allergens on your own, your veterinarian can run more detailed tests and help narrow the culprit down.

 Picking the best poultry-free dry kibble isn’t an easy task.
 Normally, it takes most dog owners several hours to scour different labels to ensure they are free of all potential allergens.
 To help you make the right decision, we’ve compiled a list of our favorites below based on price and nutritional value.